kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 请注意：

 <!--
-1. `kubeadm join` preflight checks are basically a subset `kubeadm init` preflight checks
+1. `kubeadm join` preflight checks are basically a subset of `kubeadm init` preflight checks
 1. Starting from 1.24, kubeadm uses crictl to communicate to all known CRI endpoints.
 1. Starting from 1.9, kubeadm provides support for joining nodes running on Windows; in that case, linux specific controls are skipped.